Quick Start Guide¶

 Update Navigation¶

-Add navigation to your mkdocs.yml
+Add navigation to your mkdocs.yml:

 site_name: My Documentation